 At ServiceMaster of Cobb, we believe the quality of our disaster remediation services is a direct result of the skill and dedication of our staff.
 Our team receives hands-on training and instruction from the Institute of Inspection, Cleaning and Restoration Certification (IICRC).

 Complete and commit to ongoing employee training programs that keep us on the cutting edge of effective restoration techniques, products and technology

 Competently deliver every aspect of the ServiceMaster Restore® service guarantees including accessibility, response time, communications capabilities, quality results and conscientious safety controls.

 Safe and Effective Document Restoration in Georgia and Tennessee

 When ServiceMaster of Cobb professionals are dedicated to your property, you can be sure you’re getting the best the industry has to offer, built on decades of expertise.
 No type of damage is too big or too small for us to handle — we’re standing by to help 24/7.

-Our service is available in Georgia and Tennessee
+Our services are available in Georgia and Tennessee

 Georgia customers can expect the fastest service in the following areas: Atlanta, Sandy Springs, Roswell, Alpharetta, Marietta, Smyrna, Rome, Dalton, Douglasville, Kennesaw, Woodstock, Canton, Acworth, Cartersville, Calhoun and Dallas.
 Counties include Fulton, Cobb, Bartow, Floyd, Whitfield, Douglas, Cherokee, Gordon and Paulding.